shamangary/FSA-Net/README.md

 ```

-Just remember to check which model type you want in the shell script and you are good to go.
+Just remember to check which model type you want to use in the shell script and you are good to go.